 In recent years there has been a huge shift away from rote memorization of math facts and toward a strategy-based approach for learning math facts.
 There’s a big difference between memorizing and understanding.
 Sure, we want kiddos to have automaticity with their facts.
 Knowing math facts is similar to knowing sight words–it frees up the mind to solve real math problems.
 If a child has to struggle to solve 8 + 3, they have no mental energy (or desire) left to grapple with the types of problems that will increase their capacity as a mathematician.
+Let’s look at some ways to help students master their addition facts with understanding!

 A great resource for strategy-based fact instruction is Mastering the Basic Math Facts in Addition and Subtraction: Strategies, Activities, and Interventions to Move Students Beyond Memorization.
 There’s one for multiplication and division facts, too.